ibnuda/fpmortals/manuscript/complete.md

 (harap diingat bahwa `ISet` tidak mempunyai instans `Functor`) untuk menggunakan metoda lain yang membutuhkan sebuah `Functor`, lalu mengkonversinya menjadi sebuah `List` di lain waktu.

-If we want to optimise a program with coyo or cocoyo we have to provide the expected boilerplate for each algebra:

 {lang="text"}
 ~~~~~~~~